TsuyoshiUshio/EventHubConnector/Readme.md

 The connection string should include EntityPath.
 Double check your connection string.
 It requres send/receive right to the Key.

 Go to App Settings of your Function App.
+If you want to run locally, rename `local.settings.json.example` to `local.settings.json` Then fill the `YOUR_EVENT_HUB_CONNECTION_STRING_WITH_ENTITY_PATH` with your connection string.

 | APPSETTING_NAME | VALUE |
 |--|--|